heavyimage/Album-Art-Bottle-LEDs/README.md

 * The updates are pretty slick
 * The palette is updated by the client; if the client does, the palette will keep going forever!
 * Pretty pleased by the threading code on the pico for handling animation and network updates :-)

+### Future Work
+* Would be AWESOME to change the animation speed based on the BPM of the song but this isn't available in the last.fm API!
+I'd probably need to bridge in another API...
+* It's possible having all the LEDs stuff into a bottle isn't given the best sense of the palette -- might look cool mounted on a wall or somewhere else!